hbadejo/alx-system_engineering-devops/0x0C-web_server/README.md

 # Web server

 I became familiar with web servers during this project and started utilizing one.
 ALX gave me with a personal server.
-I learned how to transmit files to my server using'scp' and Fabric.
+I learned how to transmit files to my server using'scp'.
 I also finished the server's fundamental configuration using Nginx.

 ## Tasks :page_with_curl: